Estimate Time3 min

 • Contribute a dollar for each dollar you contribute, up to a max of 3% of your compensation.
 Typically, employers must perform this match for 3% of your compensation, provided you contribute at least this amount yourself.
 However, they can choose to reduce their match rate to less than 3% (provided it's at least 1%) for up to 2 out of every 5 years.

-• Contribute 2% of your compensation (up to maximum salary of $330,000), no matter what you contribute.
+• Contribute 2% of your compensation (up to maximum salary of $345,000 in 2024, $350,000 in 2025), no matter what you contribute.
 Employer contributions do not impact what you as an employee can defer from your pay as a SIMPLE IRA contribution.
 And it's important to note that whatever the employer does for one employee (including for themselves as the owner) they must do for all employees.

-Note: Starting in 2024, a provision from SECURE 2.0 will go into effect that allows the employer to make an additional 10% nonelective contribution to each eligible employee in a uniform manner, to a max of $5,000.
+Additionally, the Secure Act 2.0 now allows employers to make an additional 10% nonelective contribution to each eligible employee in a uniform manner, to a max of $5,000.

 Fidelity Smart Money